suchmememanyskill/CssLoader-ThemeDb/README.md

 - `MainMenu` The Steam menu overlay

 ### Setup
 1. Open a Chromium-based browser (ex.
-Google Chrome, Brave, Opera)
+Google Chrome, Microsoft Edge, Brave)
 2. Connect to `{DECK_IP}:8081` in the browser
     - You need to be on the same network as your Steam Deck
     - You can find the IP of your Steam Deck by going into your internet settings, selecting the current connected network, and looking at the `IP Address` field